ReFruity/audiojenkins/README.md

 # Audio Jenkins

 This is a small utility package to help with speech recognition programmes.
-It can record audio from microphone into file, play recorder file into ReadbleStream and return it, or just play microphone output into ReadbleStream.
+It can record audio from microphone into file, play recorded file into ReadbleStream and return it, or just play microphone output into ReadbleStream.

 ## Dependencies